Citizenry/platform/docs/tech-stack/connected-app-development/web-hooks.md

 # Web hooks

-When a report is created or updated, Ushahidi Platform can send a POST request to a third- party application listening to HTTP requests on the internet.
+When a report is created or updated, StreetSignal Platform can send a POST request to a third- party application listening to HTTP requests on the internet.

 In order to set up your Web hook, you may do this from the web client as an administrator.
 You will find a web hook section in the deployment's settings panel (you may also type in a direct URL to go there i.e. https://deployment.example.com**/settings/webhooks** ).